Adnan-Memos/Kofi-Kinara/CONTRIBUTING.md

 *   **Check out our Notion page:** We use Notion to track our issues and features.
 You can find our Notion page [here](https://www.notion.so/your-notion-page).
 (Please replace this with your actual Notion page URL).
 *   **Contribute code:** If you want to contribute code, please see the "Code Contributions" section below.

+## Our Workflow

+We use a `main` and `production` branch workflow.

+*   **`main`:** This is the development branch.
+All new features and bug fixes should be based on this branch.
+All pull requests should be made to this branch.
+*   **`production`:** This is the release branch.
+It contains the code that is deployed to production.
+Only the project owner can merge changes into this branch.

 ## Code Contributions

 ### Setting Up Your Development Environment